jdibenes/hl2ss/README.md

 ## Unity plugin

 For streaming sensor data from a Unity application.
+All interfaces are supported.

-**Using the plugin without Spatial Input support**
+**Using the plugin**

 1. Download the [latest plugin zip file](https://github.com/jdibenes/hl2ss/releases) and extract the Assets folder into your Unity project.
     - If you wish to create a new Unity project to test the plugin, first follow the intructions [here](https://learn.microsoft.com/en-us/training/modules/learn-mrtk-tutorials/1-1-introduction) and then continue with the instructions presented in this section.